bo-rc/cs241/OS-Three-Easy-Pieces.md

 By using this simple technique, a programmer can ensure a simple and efficient deadlock-free implementation of multi-lock acquisition.

+Solution problems:
+* ordering is just a convention.
+* requires knowing the implementation detail of the proper locking order.

 ***Hold-and-wait***: can be avoided by acquiring all locks at once, atomically.
 This could be achieved as follows:
 ```c